 Please feel free to introduce yourself to staff and to contact them if you have any questions or issues you would like to discuss:

-The Career, Academic and Alumni Services (CAAS) office sponsors a number of programs that teach effective study skills and are geared toward easing the transition into law school.
+The Career and Academic Services office sponsors a number of programs that teach effective study skills and are geared toward easing the transition into law school.
 During the fall a number of large group sessions are held and cover topics including time management, class preparation, note taking, outlining, and exam preparation.